-Planning ahead for your years of retirement is not only extremely practical, but quite necessary given our ageing population.
-More often than not it’s entirely possible to tweak your existing home and remain where you are into old age.
-Here are a number of practical ways to prepare your home.
-Be it for wheelchair use, simply easier and safer access to your home, precautionary measures or larger adjustments to accommodate nursing.
+More often than not it’s entirely possible to tweak your existing home and remain where you are into older age.
+This guide has some practical ways to prepare your home for easier and safer living, including using technology.

 Easy garden access and outside safety